PaNOSC-ViNYL/ase/doc/development/tests.rst

+.. module:: test

 ================
 Testing the code
 ================

 All additions and modifications to ASE should be tested.

-Test scripts should be put in the ASE/Tests directory.
-In this directoory there is a script test.py, that will run all scripts present in both the ASE/Tests and ASE/Examples directories.
+Test scripts should be put in the :svn:`ase/test` directory.
+The scripts in this directory mat be run by using the script :svn:`tools/testase.py` or by using:

-The module ASE.Utilities.Tests contains usefull tools for writing tests.
+.. function:: test.test(verbosity=1, dir=None)

+    Runs the test scripts in :svn:`ase/test`.

 Important: When you fix a bug, add a test to the test suite checking that it is truly fixed.
 Bugs sometimes come back, do not give it a second chance!

-:svn:`ase/test`